 The Right Suitcase

 Selecting the correct suitcase or bag for your trip can go a long way in keeping your packed items in order.
-Retailers like Luggage Direct have some great options available in a range of sizes, and when it comes to travelling, size does matter.
+There are some great options available in a range of sizes, and when it comes to travelling, size does matter.

 The humble suitcase is the preferred item for most travellers who want to stay organised.
 With its flip-top lid, you can see all your items at a glance and readily access what you need.